eda3/edv/docs-en/04_testing/05_testing_tools_and_automation.md

 ## Testing Schedule

-The testing activities are integrated throughout the development lifecycle:
+The testing activities will be integrated throughout the development lifecycle:

 - **Design Phase**:
   - Develop initial test plans